 If you prefer, you can use russet potatoes instead of Yukon gold potatoes.
 I did some research and found a recipe that uses russet potatoes on the Food Network site.
 The Food Network recipe sears the potatoes in a cast iron skillet first, then finishes them in the oven.
 I like skipping the skillet step and putting the potatoes straight in the oven.
 It saves a little time.
-I'm sure they are delicious when seared in an iron skillet first.
-Give it a try!

 You can experiment with different spices and stocks to change the flavor of your potatoes.
 Spices such as thyme, rosemary, Italian Seasoning, basil or oregano are all flavorful spices to use.
 You can use chicken stock, beef stock or vegetable stock.

 - 2 pounds Yukon Gold Potatoes

 - 1 cup chicken stock You can use vegetable or beef stock, too.

 - Preheat the oven to 500F with one of the oven racks in the upper 2/3 of the oven.

 - Lightly spray a metal 9x13 baking dish with cooking spray.
 Make sure to use a metal dish because a glass one might break at this temperature.

 - Mix the chicken stock and garlic in a small bowl.
 Set aside.